0xGearhart/erc1155-multi-token-standard/README.md

 **⚠️ Security Warning:**
 - Never commit your `.env` file
 - Never use your mainnet private key for testing
-- Use a separate wallet with only testnet funds
+- Use a separate wallet with only testnet funds for development

 ## Usage

-[Short description of usage if needed]

 ### Build

-Compile the contracts:
+Compile contracts:

 ```bash
 forge build